Cellular sources of cyclooxygenase-1 and -2 up-regulation in the spinal dorsal horn after spinal nerve ligation

 - Manuscript Accepted: 29 JUL 2013

-Recent studies suggested that the development of neuropathic pain associated with neural injury may be partly due to up-regulation of cyclooxygenase (COX) in the CNS.
+Recent studies suggested that the development of neuropathic pain associated with neural injury may be partly due to up-regulation of cyclooxygenase (COX) in the central nervous system.
 However, the cellular sources of COX-1 and COX-2 up-regulation following nerve injury are unclear.

 We investigated the spinal cellular sources of COX-1 and COX-2 in association with allodynia following L5 spinal nerve ligation (SNL).

 Post-SNL pain-related behaviour was shown by increased sensitivity to mechanical stimulation.
-There was a significant increase in both COX-1 and COX-2 immunoreactivity (p<0.01) on the ipsilateral side of spinal dorsal horn.
-Double immunofluorescence labeling demonstrated that COX-1 immunoreactive cells co-localized chiefly with dorsal horn neuronal nuclei and microglia, whereas COX-2 was expressed in neuronal cytoplasm.
+There was a significant increase in both COX-1 and COX-2 immunoreactivity (P < 0.01) on the ipsilateral side of spinal dorsal horn.
+Double immunofluorescence labelling demonstrated that COX-1 immunoreactive cells colocalized chiefly with dorsal horn neuronal nuclei and microglia, whereas COX-2 was expressed in neuronal cytoplasm.

-These findings demonstrate that while spinal dorsal horn neurons are important source of COX-1 and COX-2 after nerve injury, microglia also contribute to the pathogenesis of neuropathic pain, partly by producing additional COX-1.
+These findings demonstrate that while spinal dorsal horn neurones are important source of COX-1 and COX-2 after nerve injury, microglia also contribute to the pathogenesis of neuropathic pain, partly by producing additional COX-1.